House Mice in Bristol and Johnson City TN TN

 House Mouse Habitat

 When they are outside, house mice construct nests in fields and beneath trees and shrubs.
 Indoors, mice will build nests in quiet undisturbed places like wall voids, kitchen cabinets, attics, and garages.
 Droppings, fresh gnaw marks, and tracks or rub marks indicate areas where mice are active.
 Nests are made from finely shredded paper or other fibrous material, usually in sheltered locations.
 House mice have a characteristic musky odor that reveals their presence.
 Mice are active mostly at night, but they can be seen occasionally during daylight hours.

 House Mouse Behaviors, Threats, or Dangers

 The house mouse is omnivorous but prefers grains and cereals.
 House mice contaminate food and are implicated in the transmission of diseases such as salmonella and bubonic plague.
 The house mouse can cause significant damage to structures by gnawing and tunneling through walls.
 Mice have also been implicated in the generation of fires and explosions in homes and buildings.
 Chewed, exposed wires inside walls can spark, causing interior walls to catch fire.
-If you have a house mouse infestation in your Bristol property, always contact a licensed rodent control company.
+If you have a house mouse infestation in your Bristol and Johnson City TN property, always contact a licensed rodent control company.

 Need help with House Mouse control?